leofracca/gb-emu/README.md

 ## Dependency

-The emulator is currently tested only on Fedora.
+At the moment, the emulator has been tested only on Fedora.
 The required software can be installed with:

 ```shell
 sudo dnf install make cmake g++ git SDL2 SDL2-devel